muyaszed/wordsort/README.md

 # word_sort

-A slide woed puxzzle game
+A slide word puxzzle game

 ## Hot to play